x

-NASHVILLE, Tenn. — A state bill that would protect teachers and other employees of public schools if they choose not to use a student's preferred pronouns advanced in the Tennessee House of Representatives.
+NASHVILLE, Tenn. — A state bill that would protect teachers and other employees of public schools if they choose not to use a student's preferred pronouns passed the Tennessee House of Representatives and Senate.
+It was signed by Gov. Bill Lee on May 18.

 The bill specifically says "teachers and employees of public schools and LEAs do not shed their constitutional rights to freedom of speech or expression while at work" and says they are not civilly liable for using a pronoun other than what a student prefers.

-Erica Bowton, an assistant professor of medicine at Vanderbilt University, spoke against the bill.
+Erica Bowton, an assistant professor of medicine at Vanderbilt University, spoke against the bill while it was still in committee.

 "This bill is ridiculous.
 This bill emboldens teachers, the ones we trust to guide our children, to air their biases openly, to deny our children their true selves, and to publically misgender them," she said.
 "It puts a target on their backs.
 They will be bullied, taunted, and shamed.
 Instead of an education, these children will be given anxiety, depression and adjustment disorders."